Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Model and Results

 \subsection{One-dimensional waveguide}

 For the remainder of this paper, we focus on one-dimensional waveguides (see Fig.~\ref{fig:setup_general}).
 In particular, we are interested in chiral waveguides, where the atoms are only coupled to forward-propagating modes, and bidirectional waveguides, where the atoms couple to both forward- and backward-propagating modes.
+In addition, our focus is on optical setups with transition frequencies $\omega_0$ on the order of a few hundred THz and coupling constants $\gamma$ in the MHz regime.
+Since these time scales are well separated, the rotating-wave approximation performed in (\ref{eq:hamiltonian}) is justified.